luisdiazhr/Navigation/report.md

-# Deep Q-Network in Navigation
+# Report Deep Q-Network for Navigation

 To accomplish our goal, the DQN algorithm is used to solve the environment.
 This algorithm uses a neural network to map the state to a action-value function.